 Region 7 Perinatal Quality Collaborative

-Geographic location –
+Geographic location – Mid-Michigan area

 - Three local health departments

-- Two birthing hospitals; One Neonatal Intensive Care Unit (NICU)
+- Two birthing hospitals; one Neonatal Intensive Care Unit (NICU)

 - Four Medicaid health plans